One of the largest economies in Latin America, Argentina has vast natural resources in energy and agriculture.

 Argentina also offers significant opportunities in manufacturing and infrastructure, with innovative services in high-tech industries.

-Established in 1997, HSBC Argentina is one of the country’s largest financial services organizations, now operating from 140 branches with 4,000 employees.
+Established in 1997, HSBC Argentina is one of the country’s largest financial services organisations, now operating from 107 branches with 2,956 employees.

 As reforms take shape, many opportunities will arise in Argentina.
 This period of transition is a perfect time for international businesses to explore the market and establish relationships.